clojurewerkz/monger.docs/articles/inserting.md

 ### Document ids (ObjectId)

 If you insert a document without the `:_id` key, MongoDB Java driver that Monger uses under the hood will generate one for you.
-Unfortunately, it does so by mutating the document you pass it.
+It does so by mutating the document you pass it.
 With Clojure's immutable data structures, that won't work the way MongoDB Java driver authors expected.

-So it is highly recommended to always store documents with the `:_id` key set.
+It is highly recommended to always store documents with the `:_id` key set.
 If you need a generated object id.
 You do so by instantiating
 `org.bson.types.ObjectId` without arguments:

 {% gist dd4dc600f50b8c6ba093 %}